rundeck/docs/docs/administration/security/ssl.md

 ### Securing passwords

-Passwords do not have to be stored in the ssl.config.
-If they are not set, then the server will prompt on the console for a user to enter the passwords.
+Passwords have to be stored in the ssl.config.
+If they are not set, then the server will fail to start with a NullPointerException.

-If you want the server to start without prompting then you need to set the passwords in the config file.

 The passwords stored in ssl.properties can be obfuscated so they are not in plaintext:

 Run the jetty "Password" utility:

-    $ java -cp server/lib/jetty-all-7.6.0.v20120127.jar org.eclipse.jetty.util.security.Password [username] [password]
+    $ java -jar rundeck.war --encryptpwd Jetty

 This will produce two lines, one starting with "OBF:"